Arriving, Adjusting, Remembering - A Photograph, a Sausage Roll and the Slow Work of Belonging.

 2 sheets frozen puff pastry

-1. Preheat oven to 200c.
-Line 2 trays with baking paper
+Preheat oven to 200°C. Line two trays with baking paper.

-2. Heat oil in a frying pan over medium heat.
-Add onion, carrot, celery, garlic, parsley, grated lemon rind, chilli, ground cumin and coriander.
-Cook, stirring occasionally until very soft.
-Allow to cool.
+Heat oil in a frying pan over medium heat.
+Add onion, carrot, celery, garlic, parsley, lemon rind, chilli, cumin and coriander.
+Cook, stirring occasionally, until very soft.
+Set aside to cool.

-3. Place bread into a bowl and pour over the milk and allow to stand for 5 minutes.
-Squeeze the bread to remove excess milk.
+Place bread in a bowl, pour over milk and allow to stand for 5 minutes.
+Squeeze out excess milk.

-Serve with your favourite condiment - relish, or some Aussie tomato sauce.
+Bake for 25–30 minutes, until golden brown.
+Serve warm with your favourite condiment — a relish, or simple tomato sauce.